frictionlessdata/frictionlessdata.io/doc/publish-faq.md

 Data Package names are used in the `name` field of the `datapackage.json`.

-(This name is also frequently used for the folder/directory in which the Data Package is stored).
+*This name is also frequently used for the folder/directory in which the Data Package is stored.*

 As per the Data Package spec The name SHOULD be: